simonvomeyser/simple-web-dev/resources/markdown/design-in-the-cloud.md

 If I had two criticize something it would be tiny things like the fact, that you can easily send links to non-technical people to view the design, but to comment they have to create a account.

 This is a small hurdle since a stakeholder does not necessarily want to have an account (and that most of them always seem to forget their passwords 😅).

-Adobe XD offers an anonymous comment feature by the way.
+Adobe XD offers an anonymous comment feature, just to be fair here.

 Also, the design team has to get used to a completely different tool, something that could be a big deal depending on how specialized the designers are.

-All in all I still think Figma is the best choice in most cases, but we developers will need to have this conversation with a lot of empathy - just imagine you had to switch your beloved code editor to improve the whole team.
+All in all I still think Figma is the best choice in most cases, but we developers will need to have this conversation with a lot of empathy - just imagine you had to sacrifice your beloved code editor to improve the whole team.

 ## Bottom line

 Our developer guild has a unique way of looking at workflows, and we tend to get itchy a little faster when we see constant repetition.
+Our perspective can be of great value for a team.

-Some designers or product managers often don't see this kind of problems so why don't we add our perspective in the next team meeting or retrospective.
-Just suggest a cloud based design and review workflow.
+Some designers or product managers often don't see this kind of problems so why don't talk about this topic in the next team meeting or retrospective.

 No matter which cloud design tool your team decides to use - you will most definitely create a better workflow and have more time for what really matters: Creating an awesome product. :)